 May 25 of every year in Africa is Africa Day.
 The day is set aside by the African Union (AU) to commemorate the founding of the Organization of African Unity (OAU).
 Throughout this week, which is also termed #AfricaWeek, Face2Face Africa will be sharing some iconic speeches by the founding fathers of the Organization of African Unity as a build up to Africa Day.

-Here’s Nigeria’s first Prime Minister Sir Abubakar Tafawa Balewa’s speech at the inauguration of the Organization of African Unity in Addis Ababa, Ethiopia in 1963.
+Here’s Nigeria’s first Prime Minister Sir Abubakar Tafawa Balewa’s speech at the inauguration of the Organization of African Unity.

 “Your Imperial Majesty, Mr. President, Your Excellencies,